a824705518/OCQA/README.md

 ### Si2KG

-We annotate the components in a structured image to generate a knowledge graph(KG).
+We annotate the components in a structured image to generate a Knowledge Graph(KG).

 ```bash
 [{"image": "000436.jpg", "annotations": [